 Although many companies have faced increased pressure to create a more diverse and inclusive workplace, a lack of diverse hiring teams, limited recruiting processes that fail to reach a broad candidate pool, and unconscious similarity biases have contributed to many companies’ continued struggle to improve diversity in their workplace.
-Some businesses, however, have come up with ways to combat these issues such as seeking top talent in non-traditional spaces, such as professional clubs and organizations that cater to underrepresented groups, and using blind testing to limit unconscious recruiting bias.
+However, some businesses have come up with ways to combat these issues, such as seeking top talent in non-traditional spaces, such as professional clubs and organizations catering to underrepresented groups, and using blind testing to limit unconscious recruiting bias.

 Why Diversity Matters

 Promoting diversity can improve your company’s brand and public image but offers numerous other benefits.
 For example, more diversity can result in increased employee engagement and reduced turnover, as employees who feel included, accepted, and valued are happier and more engaged.
 A study by Deloitte which reported that inclusive teams outperformed their less inclusive peers by 80% in terms of business performance shows that there is a significant business case for diversity as well.

 It’s clear that diversity should be something that businesses are thinking about, but what does diversity look like?
 While people typically think of diversity in terms of race, ethnicity, and gender, these may not be the only areas of diversity where businesses are falling short.
 Recent complaints from conservative employees about liberal bias at their companies suggest that there may be a lack of political diversity in specific industries as well.

 Political and Ideological Diversity

 So is political diversity an issue in some industries?
 We aggregated data from the political donation information to see how businesses from different industries and categories stack up in political diversity.
 Here’s what we found by looking at some of the bell weathers across a variety of industries:

 While Wall Street has a reputation for being a bit conservative, these banks are highly politically diverse, with almost all firms hovering around a 50/50 split between the two parties.